Categories: Web

 Twitterati:

 Kenya’s current President, Uhuru Kenyatta, has one of the biggest Twitter followings of any Kenyan.
-While mainly politically on-message with outgoing tweets, his opponents also use it as platform to lambaste him, especially on his birthday.
+While mainly politically on-message with outgoing tweets, his opponents also use it as a platform to lambaste him, especially on his birthday.

 Go Big: